 Process of RBT Certification

-To become certified as an RBT, you must apply.
-Here is what the process looks like.
+To be certified as an RBT, you must apply.
+Here's what the process looks like.

 1. Provide all required documentation